 One of the first cultural heritage organizations I worked in contained a museum, archive, and a local history library.
 However, despite containing all three types of institutions the organization was dominated by museum practices — the archive was more of a paper museum than an archival institution.
 Librarians, archivists, and museum professionals all have different skill sets and strengths, there are overlaps but I can see value in each distinct profession.
 The idea of a Musarian is interesting but I think would be more of a compromise between professions than an ideal sharing of resources.

 The dream of a Canadian Portrait Gallery has died, possibly for good.
 Following the creation of the Gallery in 2001, the Gallery has faced a number of challenges including a lack of an institution.
-However, despite this lack of permanent building the Gallery managed to stage exhibitions at both the Museum of Nature and the … Continue reading The Portrait Gallery that never was.
+However, despite this lack of permanent building the Gallery managed to stage exhibitions at both the Museum of Nature and the Science and Technology Museum this summer.

 After completing the course work portion of the UWO Public History program, I packed all my bags and moved to Ottawa.
 I spent the summer working as an intern for The History Group and volunteering at the Canadian Museum of Nature.
 I enjoyed my time at both organizations, and was able to gain a number of valuable experiences.

 The History Group (THG) is a historical research company that focuses on a variety of research topics including: archaeological, first nations, anthropological, and civil litigation.
 While working with THG I worked on various source identification, and research organization projects.
 This work was primarily involving collections held by Library and Archives Canada.
 Working with these collections was both time consuming and interesting.
 My experience with THG allowed me to gain an understanding of how to organize huge amounts of material effectively, and which research techniques work best for me.